Skip to main content

 2. Enable IP masquerade using BPF implementation instead of the default iptables implementation.

-Method to enable Egress Gateway during cilium installation:
+Method to enable Egress Gateway during cilium installation (highlighted lines are added/changed relative to the default install):

 --namespace kube-system \